 Our security, well-being and global influence depend both on our relationship with Europe and our allies around the world and on positive engagement with the institutions of the United Nations and other international organisations.
-Tackling climate change, the spread of weapons of mass destruction, tax evasion, international criminality and mass migration can only be addressed in a strong multilateral framework.
+Working for peace and tackling climate change, the spread of weapons of mass destruction, tax evasion, international criminality and mass migration can only be addressed in a strong multilateral framework.
 The election of Donald Trump and the rise of extreme nationalism here and abroad call for clear leadership to contain conflict and build the international cooperation and legality that will be essential if humanity is to survive.

-The Party believes that Britain should take a strong lead in working to consolidate and rebuild its relations with its friends and neighbours and by pressing, with its partners, for new initiatives to reinvigorate and modernise international law, the UN Security Council and the UN agencies.
+The Party believes that Britain should work to consolidate and rebuild its relations with its friends and neighbours and take a strong lead in pressing for new initiatives to reinvigorate and modernise international law, the UN Security Council and the UN agencies.
 We should build and maintain the strongest possible relationship with our neighbours in the European Union and maintain our commitment to development assistance and humanitarian relief.
 Britain needs an immigration policy which reflects both our national interest and our support for the rights of legitimate asylum seekers.
-In an increasingly dangerous world, we should maintain our defence capacity at its present level, while supporting vigorous efforts in conjunction with our partners to reduce international tension and bring about sustainable multilateral nuclear disarmament.
+In an increasingly dangerous world, we should maintain our defence capacity at its present level, while supporting vigorous efforts to reduce international tension and bring about sustainable multilateral nuclear disarmament.

 The Radical Party Proposes: